-Since he still had considerable back stock inventory of both prewar and postwar woodblock prints available, the studio closure would not have immediately affected his ability to provide prints for Foster to sell.
+Since he still had considerable back stock inventory of both prewar and postwar woodblock prints available, the studio closure would not immediately have affected his ability to provide prints for Foster to sell.

-There had previously been other work stoppages since the war, and it is likely that both men initially hoped that Rakusan would again be able to resume work.
+There had previously been other temporary work stoppages since the war, and it is likely that both men initially hoped that Rakusan would again be able to resume work.